 - Go For Broke, a movie about the Japanese American 442nd Regimental Combat Team, starred the very blonde Van Johnson.

 - Averted when Neil Gaiman was approached by film studios wanting to adapt Anansi Boys; he refused because they wanted to cast white actors in place of the all-black leads.

-- Averted and parodied in Harold And Kumar Go To White Castle.
+- Averted and parodied in Harold & Kumar Go to White Castle.
 The opening scene contains two white guys rather than the actual lead characters and sets up their storyline, which happens almost entirely offscreen.
 The film's creators initially feared that Executive Meddling would turn Harold and Kumar into "Joe and Dave."
 The two white guys are the movie the creators were afraid that Harold And Kumar would become.

 - Christian Bale played a funeral director in Nanjing Heroes (Now called Flowers of War), a story about the Nanjing Massacre during World War II.
-This example is unusual in that the movie is made by a Chinese studio.
+Fortunately, there were many foreigners in China prior to the rise of communism.
+This example is unusual in that the movie was made by a Chinese studio.

 - The 2011 film Tower Heist was supposed to have a mostly black and Latino cast with Eddie Murphy in the lead.
 The lead role instead went to Ben Stiller.